|Map of Luzhi Town (Click to enlarge)|

 Built in 1910, Wansheng Rice Store is an old-established rice shop that was once operated by two wealthy businessmen and now serves as the rice distribution centre for Luzhi and nearby towns.
 Many quaint antique agricultural tools are displayed for travellers to view.

 Luzhi is truly a peaceful and pristine land.
 Beautiful water, elegant stone bridges, and lovely women will take you into a fascinating world - one which you may enjoy so much that you forget to go home.

-1. Take Subway Line 1 and get off at the terminal Zhongnan Street Station.
+1. Take Rail Transit Line 1 and get off at the terminal Zhongnan Street Station.
 Go out via Exit 1.
 Then take bus no. 528 and get off at Xiaoshi Road Station.